UMAprotocol/UMIPs/UMIPs/umip-cuban.md

 # Data Specifications

 -----------------------------------------
-- Price identifier name: CRYPTO_vs_SP500
+- Price identifier name: CRYPTO_vs_SPY
 - Markets & Pairs: Determined by ancillary data.
-If no ancillary data is provided, ETHUSD should be used for `CRYPTO` and follow the methdology described in [UMIP-6](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-6.md).
+If no ancillary data is provided, ETHUSD should be used for `CRYPTO` and follow the methodology described in [UMIP-6](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-6.md).
 The index value of the S&P 500 will also need to be used.
 The value of the S&P 500 Index can be queried from any reputable data provider.
 One example might be Google Finance.
 - Example data providers: NA
 - Cost to use: NA
 - Real-time data update frequency: NA